Triarite/dGPT/readme.md

 **YES**, if you want to:
 - Input and output fewer than 250,000 words per month (otherwise purchase a subscription, it's more cost-effective)
 - Use ChatGPT within Discord
-- Host the bot for just yourself and friends
+- Host the bot for just yourself and/or friends
 - Customize your experience of the bot

 **NO**, if you want to: